 - Download your B.A. checklist and the checklist for each major and minor you have declared here: http://www.cornellcollege.edu/registrar/majors-minors/index.shtml.
-The requirements on the major/minor checklists are from the 2010-2011 Cornell Catalogue, your sophomore year.
-If you were not a sophomore in 2010-2011, verify with your advisor that the checklist applies to you.
+The requirements on the major/minor checklists are from the current Cornell Catalogue.

 - In the Completed column list the courses you have completed with a passing grade that fulfill the requirement, and in the ToBe Completed column list the courses you have registered this year that will fulfill the requirement.